 If you want to see what families without life insurance look like, check out websites like GoFundMe.com.
 Unfortunately, those who ask for financial support after there’s already been a loss in the family are extremely unlikely to get the level of help they need.
 The average GoFundMe campaign raises about $1,500.

 A far better solution is to buy inexpensive term life insurance long before you need it.
-The right policy will settle the mortgage, cover the rent, pay the bills and generally make sure that the people who counted on you will be able to continue living the lifestyle they’re used to.
+The right policy will settle the mortgage, cover the rent, pay the bills and generally make sure that the people who count on you will be able to continue living the lifestyle they’re used to.
 This beats the heck out of adding a financial crisis to the emotional crisis that’s already happening.

 Ok, not a terribly fun topic, but an essential one.
 Now let’s talk about how to prepare to send that kiddo off to school.